QuotaClub

 Isobel Hardwick

 Reading scripts is one thing.
-Copying ones that already work is another.
+Copying ones that work is another.

 Every cold call, cold email, and LinkedIn DM in this playbook in copy-paste form, on the QuotaClub templates page.